TheYuanLiao/individual_mobility_model/README.md

 and the below scripts and notebooks.

 ## 2. Data pre-processing (Section 3.1)
-In this part, the sparse mobility traces from the geolocations of Twitter data are extracted and preprocessed.
+In this part, the sparse mobility trajectories from the geolocations of Twitter data are extracted and preprocessed.

 ### 1) Extract sparse data from their raw databases
 This is done in the script `src/py/sqlite3-converter.py`.

 ### 2) Preprocess the sparse geolocations of Twitter data
 This corresponds to Section 3.1.
-Sparse traces: geotagged tweets.
+Sparse trajectories: geotagged tweets.
 This is done in the script `src/py/tweets-filter.py`.

 ## 3. Experiment: model validation (Section 3.2)